 I’ve dyed my hair and bleached it a few times for the spur of the moment.
 Every time, I have regretted it.
 With fine hair, it was hard to handle after even if I got it done at a salon.
 I despise the dryness and unnatural look.
-I love my natural hair and will never forsaken it again!posted almost 4 years ago
+I love my natural hair and will never forsaken it again!posted about 4 years ago

-i think to make it worth it you have to find and stick to a good colorist so they can pick a good formulation for you. also, choosing the right color to complement your skin tone and not wash you out is important. and i think after dyeing your hair you have to think about upkeep whether you’re going to the salon for touch-ups or doing it yourself is also going to cost money/time/effort.posted over 3 years ago
+i think to make it worth it you have to find and stick to a good colorist so they can pick a good formulation for you. also, choosing the right color to complement your skin tone and not wash you out is important. and i think after dyeing your hair you have to think about upkeep whether you’re going to the salon for touch-ups or doing it yourself is also going to cost money/time/effort.posted about 4 years ago

 For me its worth it because my eyebrow were always a darker color than my natural dirty blond hair, and a dark chocolate with warm tones suited my skin tone better than my cool toned hair.

 It’s more damaging to lighten your hair than to darken it but I think it’s worth it.
-I dye my hair a nice auburn colour instead of my natural mousy brown/dirty blonde and my skin town looks more even and less red and my hair actually looks shinier.posted almost 2 years ago
+I dye my hair a nice auburn colour instead of my natural mousy brown/dirty blonde and my skin town looks more even and less red and my hair actually looks shinier.posted about 2 years ago

-dying my hair makes it feel thicker and healthier. as long as you take care of it it wont fall out, bleaching causes it to fall out…not dye, dye good. (: hope this helps xoxoposted almost 2 years ago
+dying my hair makes it feel thicker and healthier. as long as you take care of it it wont fall out, bleaching causes it to fall out…not dye, dye good. (: hope this helps xoxoposted about 2 years ago

 I’ve never dyed my hair, but unless you intend to continuously re-dye your hair every couple months, I think it’ll be fine. the extent of damage depends on the dye; I think bleaching of any sort is far more damaging than just coloring.